Wes Montgomery: Tributes

+Guitarist David Becker paid tribute to Montgomery on the 1991 album In Motion with the song "Westward Ho".

 Lee Ritenour recorded a tribute album in 1993, Wes Bound, that contained Montgomery covers and some originals by Ritenour.
-While the production and arrangements are typical for the time, he played the whole album in Montgomery style on a Gibson L-5 model.
+While the production and arrangements are typical for the time, he performed the entire album in Montgomery's style on a Gibson L-5 model.

+Guitarist Joe Diorio released a tribute album in 1998, I Remember You: A Tribute to Wes Montgomery.